ddean4040/WP-chat-button-ISL-Pronto/readme.txt

 = What should my script URL be? =

-If you are using the cloud service, you don't need to change the script path.
+If you are using the cloud service, you don't need to change the script URL.
-If you are using a conference proxy, ask your administrator for the path.
+If you are using a conference proxy, ask your administrator for the right URL.

 = My offline image works but the online image is not what I uploaded.
 Why? =

-If you are using a conference proxy, make sure your administrator has the image path you plan to use.
+If you are using a conference proxy, make sure your administrator knows the image path you plan to use.
-Also be sure your `domain` is set correctly.
+Also be sure your `domain` value is set correctly.

 == Changelog ==